 - Fila Brazilieros

-If the dog matches many of the characteristics of a Pit Bull Terrier, it may be a banned type.
-This is because it is felt that dogs with these characteristics are more likely than other dogs to cause severe harm if they attack.
+If the dog matches the characteristics of a Pit Bull Terrier for instance, it may be a banned type.
+This is because dogs with these characteristics are more likely than other dogs to cause severe harm if they attack.
 It won’t matter what type or breed a dog’s parents were.
 Even cross-bred and mongrel dogs can have the characteristics of a Pit Bull Terrier.

 Pit Bull type dogs